-Gray wolf (Canis lupus), also referred to as timber wolf, was removed from the federal threatened and endangered species list in January 2011.
+Gray wolf (Canis lupus), also referred to as timber wolf, was removed from the federal threatened and endangered species list in January 2012, but was re-listed in December 2014.
 It is a Wisconsin Special Concern species.
 Gray wolves are social animals, living in a family group, or pack.
 Pack sizes in Wisconsin average 2-6 individuals, with a few packs as large as 10-12 animals.
 A territory represents the geographic extent that a particular wolf pack will utilize in search of food and shelter.
 A wolf pack's territory may cover 20-80 square miles.

 Status and Natural Heritage Inventory documented occurrences in Wisconsin